winterhuz/AI-course/_posts/ARpenDrawing.md

 # 1.image transform
-First, I will show some functions that is available to stretch pictures
+First, here's some functions that is available to stretch pictures

     cv2.imread('img route')
-"imgroute" stand for the complete route of the picture put your picture in the same fold of your project file then "img route" will be the name of the picture.
+"imgroute" stand for the complete route of the picture

     cv2.resize(img, (x,y))